Kafelixon/Vocapy/README.md

   -e ENCODING, --encoding ENCODING
                         The encoding of the text file.
 Default is 'utf-8'.
 If you see a lot of [?]s replacing characters, try 'cp1252'.```
 ```

+## Features to be added

+- multiple subtitle files as input
+- maybe GUI

 ## Authors